 - Empowering employees.
 Increasing the number of employees who can participate in the app building process increases the volume of new business apps, and more apps mean more benefits.

 - Speeding app creation.
 Traditional software development is time-consuming.
 The traditional IT process of submitting requests, waiting for approval, designing, prototyping, troubleshooting, and deployment can discourage business users from even trying to fix business problems.
 However, when citizen developers use low-code app building software, they quickly deliver solutions to the business.
 Low-code development platforms remove many time-consuming steps from the traditional development cycle and replace them with an intuitive drag-and-drop interface.

 - Boosting business agility.
-With more business users quickly creating innovative digital apps and solutions, your organisation can adjust to dynamic market conditions faster.
+With more business users quickly creating innovative digital apps and solutions, your organization can adjust to dynamic market conditions faster.